Lotfullah21/backend-dev/firstProject/documents/model/README.md

 #### What it doesn’t do:

 It does not generate new migration files.
 It only applies existing migration files to the database.

-## schema

-a schema is a blueprint or structure that defines how data is organized and how the relationships among different entities are managed within a database.

-A schema

-- specifies the tables in a database, fields in table
-- determines the relationship between the tables, one-to-many, one-to-one, many-to-many

 #### Example: